 On Aug.
-25, FNTS will celebrate 25 years of helping organizations expedite and achieve digital transformation to improve business processes and productivity.
+25, FNTS celebrated 25 years of helping organizations expedite and achieve digital transformation to improve business processes and productivity.
 In celebration, the State of Nebraska proclaimed Aug.
 25 as Cloud Technology Day.

 “I’d like to thank the State of Nebraska for recognizing the importance of cloud technology.
 Millions of Americans are embracing and utilizing the growing role of technology in how we work and learn remotely as a result of COVID-19, and cloud technology is playing a key component in making this possible,” FNTS President Kim Whittaker said.
 “Investing in public, private and/or hybrid cloud technology, remote learning capabilities and web-based solutions is critical in advancing business, education and sustaining the economy.”